Lists and Keys

 .
 Here’s how to put it together:

-Create a new array of just “chemist” people,
+Create a new array of just “chemist” people, chemists

-, by callingfilter()
+, by calling filter()

-filtering byperson.profession === 'chemist'
+filtering by person.profession === 'chemist'

 :

-Now map over
+Now map over chemists

 :

-Lastly, return the
+Lastly, return the listItems

 from your component: